-Lead-acid VE.Bus BMS V1 Lithium VE.Bus BMS V2 1) Lithium VE.Bus BMS NG 1) Lithium Supported 3rd party managed batteries 2) Charge control method N/A N/A N/A N/A 2) Wire ATC & ATD N/A Yes 5) 5) 2) 1) DVCC must be enabled for the GX device to control the solar chargers, Inverter RS or Multi RS in a system with a VE.Bus BMS V2 or VE.Bus BMS NG.
-2) Use the Battery Compatibility manual to see which parameters need to be set and which are set automatically.
-3) In an ESS system the VE.Bus device is already synced with the solar chargers, so we recommend leaving SVS and SCS off.
+Lead-acid VE.Bus BMS V1 Lithium VE.Bus BMS V2 1) Lithium VE.Bus BMS NG 1) Lithium Supported 3rd party managed batteries 2) Charge control method N/A N/A N/A N/A 2) Wire ATC & ATD N/A Yes 5) 5) 2) system with a VE.Bu s BMS V2 or VE.Bus BMS NG. chargers, Inverter RS o s need to be set and wh 3) In an ESS system the VE.Bus device is already synced with the solar chargers, so we recommend leaving SVS and SCS off.
 4) For all other systems: If a BMV or SmartShunt is installed, we recommend enabling SVS and SCS.
-In all other cases, leave SVS and SCS disabled. ti RS, Inverter RS and (ntrolled via ATC/ATD.
-Drion XS do not require wiring.
+In all other cases, leave SVS and SCS disabled. - ti RS, Inverter RS and ( ntrolled via ATC/ATD.
+Orion XS do not require wiring.
 All other